shaynlink/tychecker/README.md

 # tychecker - a type checker

+> ⚠️ This package is no longer supported, please choose another one, or keep this package for a codebase and not for a production-ready package

 > ⚠️ tycheck is still in development, originally created for shortlnk project, it
 > evolve for the moment at the same time as shortlnk.
 But its development is to
 > think for a general use and integrable by other projects.